Samara state academy for gifted children: Higher education & postgraduate studies

-Сritique
+Critique

 In 2008, during the transition from municipal to regional subordination, it turned out that the university has no acts confirming the ownership of the buildings.
 At the beginning of December, according to Vremya, about 30 such documents were missing.
 According to Yefim Kogan, an expert from the National Training Foundation: “The situation is due to the fact that all the formalities of the transfer of a university from one subordination to another must be observed.
 Lack of funding means that there is no corresponding document. -or steps, whether the resolution of financial issues or property issues.
 Financing can begin only when there is a decree of the regional government, but it is not there yet.
 Of course, to avoid such Roble, all of these issues should have been dealt with in advance."

 In 2017, the academy encountered difficulties in accepting applications for the recruitment of children in the first classes.
 A week before the announced start date of the children's enrollment (December 16), a live queue of parents began to form at the doorstep of the school.
 To the surprise and indignation of parents, a short announcement of this content appeared on the academy website at 23.00 on Thursday: “Due to written requests from a large number of parents of future first-graders about the unhealthy situation caused by the actions of a group of people around the admission, the management of SGOAN made a decision on the postponement of receiving applications from 12/16/2016 on a different date.
 The decision regarding the new date will be announced later.”